Classification of divisible design graphs with at most 39 vertices: Enumeration results

-Note that for \# `!' denotes the exact number of non-isomorphic graphs, `+' denotes the number of known non-isomorphic graphs (there can be more DDGs with given parameters), `?' denotes that the question of the existence of DDGs with given parameters remains unresolved.
+In column \# the exclamation mark `!' indicates that the number is the exact number of non-isomorphic graphs, a number followed by a `+' gives the number of known non-isomorphic graphs (there can be more DDGs with the given parameters), a question mark `?' indicates that the existence of DDGs with the given parameters remains unresolved.

-For the `constructions' column, `c' is short for `construction`, `p' is short for `proposition`, `r' is short for `remark`, `DSS' means `dual Seidel switching', `PC' means `partial complement', `L(G)' denotes the line graph of G, `J(m,n)' denotes Johnson graph, `T(n)' denotes triangular graph.
-For Construction 14, we note with `.' the number of the construction for which the switching of edges was implemented.
+For the `constructions' column, `c' is short for `construction`, `p' is short for `proposition`, `DSS' means `dual Seidel switching', `PC' means `partial complement', `L(G)' denotes the line graph of G, `J(m,n)' denotes the Johnson graph, `T(n)' denotes the triangular graph (J(2,n)).
+For Construction 14, we note with `.' the number of the construction (11, 12 or 13) for which the switching of edges was implemented.

 { }